 NAP Development Process

 The Kenyan National Action Plan on Business and Human Rights (NAP) process was formally launched by the Attorney General on February 9, 2016.
-This process is ongoing.

 The Kenyan government announced its intention to develop a National Action Plan on Business and Human Rights on February 9, 2016.